ViaQ/logerr/README.md

 # logerr

-logerr provides structured logging and errors packages that work together.
+logerr provides structured logging and kverrors packages that work together.

 This package does not: